COST TO SEND ONE BOOK: 40 cents

 TO ESTABLISH OR STRENGTHEN LIBRARIES AT

-450+ EDUCATIONAL INSTITUTIONS (EARLY CHILDHOOD CENTRES, PRIMARY & SECONDARY SCHOOLS, TECHNICAL COLLEGES AND UNIVERSITIES)
+450+ EDUCATION INSTITUTIONS (EARLY CHILDHOOD CENTRES, PRIMARY & SECONDARY SCHOOLS, TECHNICAL COLLEGES AND UNIVERSITIES)

 1 HIV/AIDS CLINIC

-* Volunteers include people from a number of churches in Northwest Tasmania, people from the community and Centrelink and CVGT Australia work placements
+* Volunteers include people from a number of churches in Northwest Tasmania, people from the community, and My Pathway, CVGT Australia and Centrelink work placements.

 THE VISION / LINDA ABBLITT – LAI FOUNDER